Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: Preliminaries on ordinary differential equations

 \section{Preliminaries on ordinary differential equations}

-In this section, we review some fundamental theorems on the existences, uniqueness and continuation theorems of the ordinary differential equations (ODEs) without proofs which can be found in various references of ODEs, for example, see \cite{Hoermander1997,Hsu2013}.
-Let $f$ be a continuous function in a neighborhood of $(t_0,y_0) \subset \Rbb\times \Rbb^n$, with values in $\Rbb^n$.
+In this section, we review some fundamental theorems on the existence, uniqueness, and continuation of solutions to ordinary differential equations (ODEs), without providing proofs, which can be found in various references on ODEs (e.g., see \cite{Hoermander1997, Hsu2013}).
+Let $f$ be a continuous function defined in a neighborhood of $(t_0,y_0) \subset \Rbb\times \Rbb^n$, with values in $\Rbb^n$.
 We focus on the following initial value problem